-PSD Interface to a Non-Multiplexed 8-Bit Bus.
+PSD Interface to a Multiplexed 8-Bit Bus

-Figure 17 shows an example of a system using a MCU with an 8-bit non-multiplexed bus and a PSD.
-The address bus is connected to the ADIO Port, and the data bus is connected to Port A. Port
+Figure 19 shows an example of a system using a MCU with an 8-bit multiplexed bus and a PSD.
+The ADIO port on the PSD is connected directly to the MCU address/data bus.
+Address Strobe (ALE/AS, PD0) latches the address signals internally.
+Latched addresses can be brought out to Port A or

-A is in tri-state mode when the PSD is not accessed by the MCU.
-Should the system address bus exceed sixteen bits, Ports B, C, or D may be used for additional address inputs.
+B. The PSD drives the ADIO data bus only when one of its internal resources is accessed and Read Strobe (RD, CNTL1) is active.
+Should the system address bus exceed sixteen bits, Ports A, B, C, or D may be used as additional address inputs.

-Figure 17.
-An Example of a Typical 8-bit Non-Multiplexed Bus Interface
+Figure 19.
+An Example of a Typical 8-bit Multiplexed Bus Interface